CorvusRom-Devices/device_realme_r5x/README.md

-# Device Tree for Realme 5 (RMX19XX)
+# Device Tree for Realme 5, Realme 5s, Realme 5i

-The Realme 5 is a mid-range smartphone from Realme.
-It was announced and released in August 2019.
+The Realme 5, Realme 5s, Realme 5i are mid-range smartphones from Realme.
+These are announced and released in August 2019, November 2019,January 2020.

 ## Device specifications